Jewel (singer): 2014–2018: Picking Up the Pieces

 In February 2014, Jewel began work on her next album and confirmed that it will not be released by a major record label, and that she was producing it herself.
 In April 2015, she appeared as a guest musician on Blues Traveler's album Blow Up the Moon, co-writing the song "Hearts Still Awake".
 On June 28, she revealed in a Q&A on Facebook that her upcoming album would be released in the second week of September of that year, and would feature a folk sound recorded with a live band.
 On July 21, Jewel confirmed the title as Picking Up the Pieces.
 Picking Up the Pieces was released on September 11, 2015.
 Four days later, on September 15, she released her third book, a new memoir entitled Never Broken: Songs Are Only Half the Story.

 In 2016, Jewel was featured in the Comedy Central Roast of Rob Lowe, having previously met the actor when she was supposed to co-star with him in The Lyon's Den.
 During the Roast, Jewel performed a parody of "You Were Meant for Me" claiming she was the 16-year-old caught having sex with Lowe in a 1988 videotape.
-Also in 2016, Jewel founded Jewel Inc., which is a platform for her work in music, TV, and film as well as her entrepreneurial endeavors, in particular regarding mindfulness.
+Also in 2016, Jewel founded Jewel Inc., a platform for her work in music, TV, and film, as well as her entrepreneurial endeavors—in particular regarding mindfulness.
 Among its ventures was co-creating in partnership with Trevor Drinkwater the Wellness Your Way, Music and Wellness Festival, held originally in 2018 in Cincinnati, Ohio.
 In 2017, she returned to acting, starring in the Fixer Upper Mysteries on the Hallmark Channel.